nus-cs2113-AY2122S2/tp/docs/team/alanlowzies.md

 understood by non-technical professionals is also an important skill to have.

-Overall, this module has given me a greater appreciation for the 'art' of software engineering, especially when thinking about the large tech companies out there having to manage and maintain much more complex software and systems among a large group of people, both technical (software developers) and non-technical (marketing managers).
+Overall, this module has given me a greater appreciation for the 'art' of software engineering, especially when thinking about the large tech companies out there having to manage and maintain much more complex software and systems among large groups of people who are from technical (e.g. software developers) and non-technical (e.g. marketing managers) backgrounds.

 <div class="button-container"><a class="button" href="#">Back to Top</a></div>